 Mike McClure got his start in the 90s playing in Stillwater, Oklahoma, where he was a founding member of legendary Red Dirt band, The Great Divide.
 The band signed with Atlantic, and Garth Brooks recorded one of McClure’s songs.
-After a decade with The Great Divide, he went out on his own and released ten albums, many with famed producer and engineer Joe Hardy.
-McClure has produced albums for the Turnpike Troubadours, Cross Canadian Ragweed, Kaitlin Butts, Jason Boland & the Stragglers, and many others.

-Things have changed.
-Marked by reckoning, renewal and growth – some by choice, some by fate – the result is Looking Up – a highly acclaimed album released in September 2020.
-In it we find McClure getting sober, wrestling with insecurity, and finding new love for both himself and others, as he discovers the best way to live is to live in truth and to be present, no matter what.
+If you look closely at the last several years of McClure’s life, you will see there has been a life-altering awakening for the singer, songwriter, artist, and producer.
+Marked by reckoning, renewal and growth – some by choice, some by fate – the result is Looking Up.
+The highly acclaimed album released in September 2020, finds McClure getting sober, wrestling with insecurity, and finding new love for both himself and others, as he discovers the best way to live is to live in truth and to be present, no matter what.

-“Newfound optimism is reflected throughout the record, beginning with ‘I Am Not Broken,’ an anthem that finds McClure singing the title with the utmost confidence as he refuses to let his past define him…Whatever might be left of McClure’s time, one thing is certain: As long as Orion — and whatever else — continues to guide him, he will remain a pioneer in the landscape of Red Dirt and alternative country for decades to come.”
-(No Depression)
+“Newfound optimism is reflected throughout the record, beginning with “I Am Not Broken,” an anthem that finds McClure singing the title with the utmost confidence as he refuses to let his past define him…Whatever might be left of McClure’s time, one thing is certain: As long as Orion — and whatever else — continues to guide him, he will remain a pioneer in the landscape of Red Dirt and alternative country for decades to come.” – NO DEPRESSION